Kosi07/twitter-clone/README.md

 - Swipe to right to access aside (in large screens, aside would be visible)
 - Clicking an image makes the image go full screen.

+- Darkmode.

 - [x] NavBar icons should be highlighted depending on what icon you click

 - [x] User should be able to add images to tweets

+- [x] User should be able to like tweets.

 - [ ] Auth